johncmanuel/homeserver/README.md

 # personal server

-only for use in a local network, for now
+only for use in a local network accessible via tailscale

 ## todo